SCASTELLANO6044/Easy_query/easy-query/README.md

-# easyquery README
+# easy-query README

-This is the README for your extension "easyquery".
+This is the README for your extension "easy-query".
 After writing up a brief description, we recommend including the following sections.

 ## Features